Twi1ightSparkle/passbolt-helper/README.md

 the related option if set.
     - PASSBOLT_CLI_HELPER_COPY:         Automatically copy the username and password to system clipboard.
-    - PASSBOLT_CLI_HELPER_CLEAR_CLIP:   Automatically clear the password from the system clipboard after N seconds.
+    - PASSBOLT_CLI_HELPER_CLEAR_CLIP:   Automatically clear the password or TOTP from the system clipboard after N seconds if the clipboard has not since been changed by the user.
 Default 10.
                                         Set to 0 to disable.
                                         Only works on Mac for now.
     - PASSBOLT_CLI_HELPER_SHOW_DESC:    Print the description by default.
     - PASSBOLT_CLI_HELPER_SHOW_PW:      Print the password by default.
+    - PASSBOLT_CLI_HELPER_SHOW_TOTP:    Print all TOTP details by default.

 $ pb notfound
 No entries found for notfound